NY Center for Ear, Nose, Throat, Sinus & Allergy

 If your stuffy nose lingers long after your other cold symptoms have gone away, you may have a chronic condition that needs medical attention.
-At NY Center for Ear, Nose, Throat, Sinus & Allergy in Brooklyn, New York, the team of skilled otolaryngologists offers comprehensive in-office diagnostic testing to determine what’s causing your chronic nasal congestion.
+At NY Center for Ear, Nose, Throat, Sinus & Allergy in Sheepshead Bay and Bay Ridge of Brooklyn, New York, the team of skilled otolaryngologists offers comprehensive in-office diagnostic testing to determine what’s causing your chronic nasal congestion.
 They provide custom treatment options, including minimally invasive surgery, to clear your nasal passages and help you breathe deeper and clearer.
 Learn more about clearing persistent nasal congestion by calling the office or by using the online booking system.

 There is a wide variety of conditions that cause nasal congestion, making it difficult for you to breathe, smell, or taste properly.
 Nasal congestion is often a common side effect of the common cold or flu, but may also result from:

 You can also develop chronic nasal congestion as a result of underlying medical conditions, such as asthma or a thyroid disorder.

 Your physician at NY Center for Ear, Nose, Throat, Sinus & Allergy determines the root cause of your nasal congestion by reviewing your medical history and listening carefully to your symptoms.
 They also perform a comprehensive exam of your nasal passages.

 In some cases, your doctor may use an endoscopic procedure where they use a tiny camera to get a better view of your sinus cavity.

 If nasal congestion relates to a cold or the flu, your provider may recommend over-the-counter or prescription medications to alleviate congestion and excess mucus.